ESPGeiger Compatible Hardware

 ESP32

 The ESP32 DevKit / WROOM-32 (classic ESP32) is the recommended ESP32 target.
-Any 4 MB board built on the original ESP32 (Tensilica dual-core, IDF target esp32) should work with the esp32_* and esp32oled_* builds.
+Any 4 MB board built on the original ESP32 (Tensilica dual-core, IDF target esp32) should work with the esp32_* builds.
+ESP32 / ESP32-S3 / ESP32-C3 builds bundle SSD1306 OLED support and auto-detect the panel at boot, so the same env works whether or not a display is fitted.

 Variant support